Toyota Gazoo Racing: Rally-raid

 Entries in both the Dakar Rally and FIA World Rally-Raid Championship under the global TGR name are operated by Toyota Gazoo Racing South Africa, an alias for independent local company, Hallspeed.
 The company entered rally-raids at home and internationally under the direction of Toyota South Africa from 2012 until 2019 when Nasser Al-Attiyah and Mathieu Baumel won the car class outright.
 Since 2020, the entry has been under the global Toyota Gazoo Racing name, with more support from the parent company.
 TGR also won Dakar in 2022 and 2023, with the inaugural World Rally-Raid Championship title in 2022 also.

 Lithuanian driver Benediktas Vanagas and Estonian co-driver Kuldar Sikk also compete internationally under the name of Toyota Gazoo Racing Baltics with support from the local Toyota dealer.

 National

-In the UK, Speedworks Motorsport operate the British Touring Car Championship entries of Toyota Gazoo Racing UK.
-In Argentina, Toyota Gazoo Racing Argentina enter various Argentine Championships.
+In the United Kingdom, Speedworks Motorsport competes in the British Touring Car Championship as a factory-backed team since 2019, with the entry branded as Toyota Gazoo Racing UK since 2020.
+In Australia, the Toyota GR Supra competes in the Supercars Championship since 2026, with Walkinshaw TWG Racing as the factory-backed team and Brad Jones Racing as a customer team.

+In Argentina, Toyota Gazoo Racing Argentina has a works team in the Turismo Competición 2000 since 2000.
+It also has factory-supported teams in the Top Race V6 since 2017, Turismo Nacional and Argentine Rally Championship since 2020, TC Pick Up since 2021, and Turismo Carretera since 2022.
+In Brazil, Toyota Gazoo has factory-supported teams in the Stock Car Brasil since 2020.
+In Uruguay, the brand competes in the Superturismo as a dealer team since 2018.

+In the United States, Toyota Gazoo Racing created the GR Corolla RC2 in collaboration with Rallysport Services, to be entered in the American Rally Association National Championship.